 - Cream stone (like Austin stone) with a white siding

-Your Perfectly Curated Exterior Awaits
+Your Perfectly Curated Home Color Awaits

+Our team of experts at Lakeside Renovation & Design is here to help.
 You don’t have to live with a flat, drab exterior.
-Our team of experts at Lakeside Renovation & Design is here to help.
 Through the combination of our design experts and construction team, we work with you to choose and curate the perfect product selection and layout.
 And with our expert installations, you can feel secure your beautiful new exterior will last.